 - i. make little or no progress, despite targeted teaching of weakness - ii. demonstrate difficulty in developing English or Maths skills - iii. show persistent emotional, social or mental health difficulties which impact on successful learning - iv. have sensory/physical problems and despite the provision of specialist equipment make little progress - v. experience communication and/or interaction difficulties and despite experiencing a differentiated curriculum make little or no progress. - c.
-The class teacher will discuss his/her concerns with the SENDCo and parents/carers in order to build a profile of the child's strengths and weaknesses.
+The class teacher will discuss his/her concerns with the SENCo and parents/carers in order to build a profile of the child's strengths and weaknesses.
 This may be achieved using observational assessment, discussions, formal assessment etc. - d.
 The information acquired will then be used to plan appropriate provision and monitor progress through the assess, plan, do, review cycle.
 The strategies employed to support a child at SEN Support will be based on information from the child, parent and adults working with them in class and will be recorded on an individual provision map.
-The provision map will highlight on-going intervention.
+The provision map will highlight on-going intervention. - e.
+At Spaxton, the class teacher and parents meet termly and in some cases more often to review children's progress.
+In some cases the SENCo and other colleagues may attend this meeting.
+The views of the child are always considered and are actively sought in this process. - f.
+A copy of the One-page Profile and/or Personalised Learning Profile (depending on the level of differentiated provision) will be shared with parents and they are offered the opportunity to meet with the SENCo if they have not already done so and wish to discuss any questions or concerns.